Geralt-Of-Rivia-Witcher/Bank_Landing_Page/server/README.md

    ```sh
    npm install
    ```
-4. Ceate a `.env` file and enter your API in it.
+4. Ceate a `.env` file and enter your API KEY in it.
    ```JS
    API_KEY = 'ENTER YOUR API KEY HERE'
    ```